Psoriasis Conversations: Representation and Advocacy

 With representation comes validation.
 With validation comes confidence.
 Understanding the variety of health disparities will not only meet more community needs but engage more psoriasis advocates.
 Raising psoriasis awareness helps eliminate stigma, improve research opportunities, and creates community.
 It allows those who live with this condition to take back control.

 This article is a part of a 2-part interview series.
-Please check back soon for more insight from Jack and Howard focused on mental health and finding confidence.
+Read more about Jack and Howard's thoughts on finding confidence and the mental health struggles of managing this chronic condition